 \section{Introduction}

 Child maltreatment can have severe life-long mental, emotional, physical, and sexual health outcomes \cite{WHO2022child}.
 These serious long-term consequences are notable given that the U.S. Department of Health and Human Services estimates over 680,000 children suffer different forms of maltreatment, such as child abuse or neglect every year.
-Many of the adverse impacts likely emerge through changes in neurobiology such as reducing brain volumes or brain connectivity \cite{herringa2013childhood}.
-Indeed, a growing body of scientific research finds altered brain functioning in those who have suffered early childhood abuse and neglect \cite{hanson2010early,mccrory2010research,shonkoff2012lifelong,wilson2011traumatic}.
-For example, multiple studies have found maltreatment in childhood may cause a decrease in volume of the corpus callosum, the largest white matter structure in the brain critical for interhemispheric communication \cite{mccrory2010research,wilson2011traumatic}.
-Similarly, neglected children have smaller pre-frontal cortex volumes, which helps in behavior, emotion, and cognition regulation \cite{NSCD2010child, NSCD2010child2}.
-These neurological changes, especially in brain connectivity may have a deep influence on children's emotional, social and behavioral functioning \cite{hostinar2012associations,NSCD2010child}.
+Many of the adverse impacts likely emerge through changes in neurobiology, such as reduced brain volumes and altered brain connectivity \cite{herringa2013childhood}.
+Indeed, a growing body of scientific research has found altered brain functioning in those who have suffered early childhood abuse and neglect \cite{hanson2010early,mccrory2010research,shonkoff2012lifelong,wilson2011traumatic}.
+Multiple studies have shown that maltreatment in childhood can lead to a decrease in the volume of the corpus callosum, the largest white matter structure in the brain, which is critical for interhemispheric communication \cite{mccrory2010research,wilson2011traumatic}.
+Similarly, neglected children tend to have smaller prefrontal cortex volumes, which play a role in regulating behavior, emotion, and cognition \cite{NSCD2010child, NSCD2010child2}.
+These neurological changes, especially those in brain connectivity, may profoundly influence children's emotional, social, and behavioral functioning \cite{hostinar2012associations,NSCD2010child}.